+Based on ACAN's analysis, CEWA's maturity assessment score increased with 4% from 2023 to 2024, mainly due to increased supplier engagement, as part of the continuation of the phased implementation of the Zycus procurement system.
+The introduction of this centralised procurement system will ultimately reduce supplier risk across the organisation, at CEWA schools and offices.
 Among other benefits of a centralised procurement system, Zycus will introduce a central database of supplier data, instead of the current practice of individual schools managing their own supplier database.
 This central database will allow for categorisation of suppliers, as well as identification of high-risk categories, which will enable a system-response to mitigate any modern slavery risks.
 Contracts will be centrally reviewed before execution, to allow for amendment or deletion of any unacceptable terms and conditions that might pose a modern slavery risk.
 In addition, as part of Zycus, CEWA will introduce purchase orders across the entire system, which will lead to improved payment times to suppliers and, ultimately, their employees.

-Implementation of the procurement system commenced in August 2023, with CEWA offices scheduled to go live in August 2024 followed by a phased rollout to all CEWA schools in the course of 2025.
+Implementation of the procurement system commenced in August 2023.
+Supplier onboarding, to enable the categorisation of suppliers and assessment against key risk criteria that include Modern Slavery, commences in March 2025, with CEWA offices scheduled to go live with the full functionality from July 2025, followed by a phased rollout to all CEWA schools over the course of 2025 and 2026.